r-chau/cse15l-lab-reports/lab-report-4-week-8.md

 Here is how I turned it into a test in `MarkdownParseTest.java`:
 ![image](snip1test.jpg)

-For **my implementation**, when  running the tests, here is the speific part of the JUnit output that shows the test failure:
+For **my implementation**, when  running the tests, here is the specific part of the JUnit output that shows the test failure:
 ![image](mytest1.jpg)

 > **Snippet 2**